Carroll Baker: Legacy

 Baker's role in Baby Doll was one that would come to be career-defining, and her association with both the film and character remained consistent throughout her career.
 In a 1983 article by People magazine, "Baby Doll" was referred to as Baker's "middle name".
 The film, adapted originally from Tennessee Williams' one-act play 27 Wagons Full of Cotton, has been performed on stage into the 21st century: it had its theatrical debut in 2000, and has been performed numerous times since.
 Baker's performance of the role was credited in Vanity Fair as marking a significant cultural interest in the ingénue in American cinema.

 In 2011, Baker attended the Tennessee Williams/New Orleans Literary Festival in celebration of Williams' centenary.
 There, she participated in a panel with Rex Reed, where she discussed her experiences with Williams and performing in Baby Doll.
 In 2011 and 2012, she was awarded Lifetime Achievement Awards from the Hoboken and Fort Lauderdale International Film Festivals.

 A 1956 photograph by Diane Arbus depicts Baker onscreen in Baby Doll with a passing silhouette during a New York City theater screening of the film.
 She was also photographed by Andy Warhol in 1975 as part of his Polaroid portrait series, and is mentioned in his published diaries.

-Baker has a star on the Hollywood Walk of Fame at 1725 Vine Street, which was erected on February 8, 1960.
+Baker has a star on the Hollywood Walk of Fame at 1725 Vine Street; her's was dedicated on February 8, 1960 and installed in spring 1961.
 In 2001, a Golden Palm Star on the Palm Springs Walk of Stars was also dedicated to her.